CoderDojoStirling/coderdojo-adventure/README.md

 Each kid's computer will need:
 * A text editor (for editing basic HTML files)
+  * On Windows, Notepad is just fine.
+Or try [Notepad++](http://notepad-plus-plus.org/download)
+  * On Mac, try [TextWrangler](http://www.barebones.com/products/textwrangler/download.html).
+Don't use TextEdit (you can't edit raw HTML with it)
 * A image editor (for creating basic images)
+  * On Windows, Paint is just fine.
+  * Although, for preference, vector drawing tools are nicer

 Then on the computer..:
 * Download this (zipped) project from [here](https://github.com/greghuc/coderdojo-cyoa/archive/master.zip)